 These cards are called Memorial Cards or Mortuary cards.
 They are sometimes called Memoriam cards.
 The cards are usually not ready for distribution at the time of the funeral.
 They are generally handed out at the anniversary of the person’s death or at an event to celebrate their life.
 The cards are usually procured by the family of the deceased and given to the bereaved and a memento of their loved one’s life.

-Memorial cards can be ordered from any print company who include them in their repertoire.
+Memorial cards in Waterford can be ordered from any print company who include them in their repertoire.
 There are DIY options available however, these generally are not as professional as ones generated by a print company.
 Promotive design and print bespoke memorial cards and all work is done to the highest standard possible.
 Work is done locally by qualified graphic designers who complete the card from start to finish.